berkekiran/smart-contracts/README.md

-# Smart Contracts Repository
+# Smart Contracts

-This repository contains a collection of smart contracts written in Solidity, a programming language used for implementing smart contracts on various blockchain platforms, especially Ethereum.
+This repository contains a collection of smart contracts written in Solidity by Berke Kiran, a programming language used for implementing smart contracts on various blockchain platforms, especially Ethereum.
 The contracts are categorized into three main directories:

 ## 1. Advanced Contracts